edwinaquino/catalog/README.md

 # Computer Wallpapers Catalog App
 This project is an app developed for Udacity Full Stack Web Developer Nanodegree.
+The goal for this project is to develop an application that provides a list of items within a variety of categories as well as provide a user registration and authentication system.
+Registered users will have the ability to post, edit and delete their own items.
+Develop a RESTful web application using the Python framework Flask along with implementing third-party OAuth authentication.
+Properly use the various HTTP methods available and how these methods relate to CRUD (create, read, update and delete) operations.

 ## About
 This app is a python project which uses the Flask framework to display a catalog of wallpapers using a SQL database.
-The website display all the categories and all the wallpapers in each category.
+The website displays all the categories and all the wallpapers in each category.
 Using OAuth2.0, users are authenticated and authorized to add, edit or delete categories and wallpapers.

 ## Requirements
 * VirtualBox 5.1